Table of Contents

 - rolling that feature out to users

-However the book is very vague and confused with respect to exactly which tasks belong in which of these categories.
+However the book is very vague with respect to exactly which tasks belong in which of these categories.
 It isn’t even clear whether LTC is to be applied at the level of an Agile user story or a subtask (though it certainly is not talking about an entire product).

 The authors do state that LTC is difficult to measure due to its “fuzzy front end” and that only the “delivery” part of the lead time should be measured.
 They then describe “delivery” as being “implemented, tested, delivered”.
 But what exactly is “implemented”?
 This book has a focus on DevOps, ie the border of development and operations.
 For a developer, “implementation” has a specific meaning.
 For a tester, the term is undefined, and for an operator also meaningless as far as I know.

 The authors then provide a table indicating that “product delivery” includes build/test/deployment - but not coding.